Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-PSVs are recruited by us as a police service, and in most cases undergo vetting, dependent on the role they are volunteering to do.
-They are managed and supported by police officers or staff and are accountable and responsible for the activities they undertake for us.
+PSVs are recruited directly by Essex Police, and most roles require vetting.
+Volunteers are supported and managed by police officers or staff, and they are responsible for the tasks they carry out for us.

-There are a wide range of support roles available including some with specialist teams, including Fraud Prevention Team, Hate Crime Team, Management of Sexual Offenders and Violent Offenders (MOSOVO) Team and our Cyber and Digital Forensic Team.
-This includes help with events hosted as part of Essex Watch and supporting our museum.
+There are many different PSV roles available, including opportunities with our specialist teams such as the Fraud Prevention Team, Hate Crime Team, MOSOVO Team (Management of Sexual Offenders and Violent Offenders), and our Cyber and Digital Forensic Team.
+There are also role supporting the Essex Police Museum.

 Essex Police Museum volunteers